Fergie’s 11 most expensive Man Utd sales & how they fared after leaving

 The winger was sold to Sunderland for £5.5million and became a fan favourite at the Stadium of Light after scoring the winning goal against Newcastle in 2008.

-After five years at the Stadium of Light, Richardson left to join Fulham in 2012 and last appeared for Cardiff City in 2016, most recently tweeting his urge to find a new club after four years out of the game.
+After five years at the Stadium of Light, Richardson left to join Fulham in 2012 and last appeared for Cardiff City in 2016.

 Smith controversially crossed the Pennines to join Manchester United from Leeds United in 2004 but his career was nearly over when he suffered a sickening broken leg and dislocated ankle against Liverpool two years later.